 The appointment will be delivered by telephone and/or video link and risk-prioritised on the basis of clinical need.

-The remote consultation should ideally take place within 2 hours of the initial contact with the service but must take place within 4 hours of initial contact.
+Patients may be directed to a remote telemedicine appointment following screening/triage.
+Any remote consultation must take place within 24 hours of the initial contact with the service and a clinician's advice must be sought if triage/screener is unsure of appointment type or timeframe the patient should be seen within.